 Spaghetti is one of the famous and delicious food in the world.
 However, when a bunch of noodles is in your server room but not your belly, it’s really a nightmare.
 What does it mean?
 Obviously, we do not discuss the art of eating spaghetti today.
 Actually, we are going to talk something about the server room cabling nightmare, also called server room cabling hell.

 In fact, the ugly appearance of your server room cabling is just the beginning.
 It will cause more issues which ultimately have the possibility of leading to down time, causing a significant loss of both productivity and revenue in most companies.
 Issues such as the limited space of server closets, troubleshooting and problem resolution etc are often discussed in the previous article.
 In addition, your cables (fiber optic cables, power cables, and Ethernet cables) will easily become twisted and mangled the longer you keep your cables mismanaged, causing transmission troubles.
 Another problem with excessive cable bundling is that it can result in overheating of equipment, as the wires block the airflow and ventilation of your system, causing too much heat and stress, which can eventually lead to slow-downs and even equipment failure.
 If you run unshielded cables and keep them bundled next to power cables, it is easy to make them susceptible to radio frequency interference, as the power cables emit a certain level of electromagnetic waves that can disrupt signal transmissions.
-These are the true nightmare of the server room.

 Are you tired of a messy server closet?
 Are you afraid of a significant loss of both productivity and revenue because of your messy cabling?
 And do you want to get rid of the server room cabling hell?
 Take a few minutes to read the following tips on how to organize the cabling in your server room.